- Thursday, October 12, 2017

 Yulia apparently changed the beers to say Ukrainian instead of Canadian before they were handed out to people as Scott got ready for the ceremony.

-When we arrived at the venue, there was actually time before the ceremony to photograph the details inside from the turquoise and white table cloths to the cookies made by one of the guests as bonbonnieres.
+When we arrived at the venue, there was actually time before the ceremony to photograph the details inside from the turquoise and white table cloths to the cookies lovingly made by the bridesmaids, Yulia and Yulia’s mom as bonbonnieres.
 There was also time to take more photos of the bridesmaids and groomsmen.

 The ceremony took place outdoors under a chuppah with Robb McDonald officiating.
 When things got a little emotional (in a good way) during the vows, he helped out.